 How to get to Chinatown

 London’s Chinatown is close to key attractions such as Leicester Square, Theatreland and Soho.
-Its central location makes it an easy place to get to by public transport.
+Its central location makes it an easy neighbourhood to get to by public transport.

-If you are travelling to Chinatown for the annual Chinese New Year celebrations, check out the key travel information for the main events in advance.
+If you are travelling to Chinatown for the annual Chinese New Year celebrations, check travel information from Transport for London or the official Chinatown website.

 How to get around Chinatown

 It is easy to get around Chinatown on foot, as it is a relatively small area and some streets are pedestrianised.

 Bus routes skirt the area’s boundaries, but they do not travel through Chinatown.
 Access for taxis and cars is limited to the main streets.

 What to see in London Chinatown